Trump threatens to hike tariffs on $200B of Chinese imports

 The Wall Street Journal, citing unidentified sources, said China’s government was considering canceling this week’s talks.
 Beijing has responded to previous U.S. threats by saying it wouldn’t negotiate under pressure.

 Stock markets fell on the news.
-The future for the Dow Jones Industrial Average lost 1.5 percent while Tokyo’s Nikkei 225 retreated 0.2 percent.
+The future for the Dow Jones Industrial Average lost 1.9%.
+The Shanghai Composite index plunged 5.3% while the Hang Seng in Hong Kong sank 3.6%.
+Japan’s markets were closed for a holiday.

 Trump had twice pushed back deadlines — in January and March — to raise the tariffs in a bid to buy more time for a negotiated settlement.
 But on Sunday, Trump, who has called himself a “tariff man,” said he’s losing patience.
 “The Trade Deal with China continues, but too slowly, as they attempt to renegotiate.
 No!”
 Trump tweeted.